City Of Brooks

 |Western Financial Group||315 2 St W||Brooks||AB||T1R 1C4||(403) 362-3301|

 We did the survey by assuming that the car insurance premiums are calculated for a 35-year-old man with his own car.
-He has good credit rating and the coverage is for basic liability.
-There are no traffic tickets since past 5 years and the annual mileage is between 5000 km to 8000 km.
+He has a good credit rating and the coverage is for basic liability.
+There are no traffic tickets for the past 5 years and the annual mileage is between 5000 km to 8000 km.

 All insurance quotes shown for comparison are only examples.
 These quotes do not guarantee rates for any particular insurance provider with the lowest possible rate.
 The quotes depend on various factors as per the lowest cost insurance company.
 These include the driver and car profile, driving record, location, and many other criteria.